uport-project/ethr-did/README.md

 This library is intended to use ethereum addresses as fully self managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs) and lets you easily create and manage keys for these identities.

+It also lets you sign standards compliant [JSON Web Tokens (JWT)](https://jwt.io) that can be consumed using the [did-jwt](https://github.com/uport-project/did-jwt) library.

 It supports the proposed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) spec from the [W3C Credentials Community Group](https://w3c-ccg.github.io).

 The DID method relies on the [ethr-did-registry](https://github.com/uport-project/ethr-did-registry).